lakshit2508/twitter_sentiment-/README.md

 - Cleaned tweets by removing URLs, mentions, special characters, and short or duplicate tweets.
 - Filtered out non-English tweets.
 - Extracted location data where available.
+- Selected only the tweets with country of origin as United States.

 ### Sentiment Analysis

-- Used VADER sentiment analyzer to categorize tweets as positive, neutral, or negative.
+- Used VADER Unsupervised NLP model to categorize tweets as positive, neutral, or negative.
 - Calculated compound sentiment scores to quantify tweet tone.

 ### Geospatial Analysis